maskiilovmai/Lavalink/README.md

 3. After done, next step:
 - In `application.yml` you can change password, default 'youshallnotpass'
 - Address default '0.0.0.0'.
 That means you can connect it anywhere.
 You can change it if you understand its nature.
 - In addition to the above conditions, don't change anything.
-That maybe corrupt the file of Lavalink
+That maybe corrupt the file of Lavalink.
+- Make `Lavalink.jar` and `application.yml` same folder
+- Run
+`sh
+java -jar Lavalink.jar
+`

 ## Hosting - Lưu trữ
 - You can deploy to [Heroku](https://www.heroku.com/), [Replit](https://replit.com/) and [Glitch](https://glitch.com/)